-Dimensions Low-income concep t Market basket measure (MBM) 1 Low-income measure (LIM) Low-income cut-off (LICO) Geography 53 regions One level across Canada Size of area of residence Unit for income Economic families and persons not in economic families Households Economic families and persons not in economic families Adjustment factor Different lines based on size of economic family up to the 7 or more members category Income Disposable income for MBM for economic families and persons not in After-tax income of households 4 After-tax income of economic families and persons not in economic families economic families 2 Total income of households 5 Total income of economic families and persons not in economic families 2 Line Price of the basket of goods and services for the reference family 3 Income level at which families usually spend 20 percentage points more than the average family on shelter, food and clothing 2 For En 3 The co 4 For th 5 For th 7 For th e Low-income measure, after tax (LIM-AT). e Low-income measure, before tax (LIM-BT). e Low-income cut-offs, after tax (LICO-AT). e Low-income cut-offs, before tax (LICO-BT). re defined by Employment and Social Develop oment Canada, and prices were measured by Statistics Canada.
-8 Based l on estimates from the 1992 Survey of Family Ex penditures adjusted to 2020 dollars with the 0 Consumer Price Index.
+Dimensions Low-income concep t Market basket measure (MBM) 1 Low-income measure (LIM) Low-income cut-off (LICO) Geography 53 regions One level across Canada Size of area of residence Unit for income Economic families and persons not in economic families Households Economic families and persons not in economic families Adjustment factor Square root of economic family size Square root of household size Different lines based on size of economic family up to the 7 or more members category Income Disposable income for MBM for economic families and persons not in After-tax income of households 4 After-tax income of economic families and persons not in economic families 6 economic families 2 Total income of households 5 Total income of economic families and persons not in economic families 2 Line Price of the basket of goods and services for the reference family 3 Half the median of adjusted income Income level at which families usually spend 20 percentage points more than the average family on shelter, food and clothing Notes: 1 The M BM is Canada's Official Poverty Line.
+2 For En nployment and Social Development Canada's Ma rket Basket Measure (MBM) .
+3 The co ntents of the basket for the 2018-base MBM wer e defined by Employment and Social Develop ment Canada, and prices were measured by Statistics Canada.
+4 For the e Low-income measure, after tax (LIM-AT) .
+5 For the 5 For the Low-income measure, before tax (LIM-BT).
+6 For the e Low-income cut-offs, after tax (LICO-AT) .

+7 For the Low-income cut-offs, before tax (LICO-BT).

+8 Based on estimates from the 1992 Survey of Family Expenditures adjusted to 2020 dollars with the Consumer Price Index.